Indonesia probes elite officers over stadium disaster

 Arema FC fans set up a makeshift centre in Malang Monday to receive legal complaints, saying they would file a lawsuit against officers for causing what they said were scores of deaths by indiscriminately targeting spectators in confined terraces.

-Police described the incident as a riot and said two officers were killed, but survivors accuse them of overreacting.
+Police described the incident as a riot and said two officers were killed, but survivors accused them of overreacting.

 “Many of the victims were those who were in the stand.
 They were panicking because of the tear gas.”

+A supporter at the centre said Arema fans would stage a large rally if no suspects were named by the weekend.

-The local police chief was replaced Monday, nine officers were suspended and 19 others were put under investigation over the disaster that struck the stadium filled with only hometown Arema FC fans, national police spokesman Dedi Prasetyo said.
+The local police chief was replaced Monday, nine officers were suspended and 19 others were put under investigation over the disaster in the stadium, which was filled with only hometown Arema FC fans, national police spokesman Dedi Prasetyo said.

+He said those suspended were members of the Mobile Brigade Corps, or Brimob, a unit that acts as the special operations paramilitary unit for the Indonesian police force and is notorious for its aggressive crowd control tactics.

-The terraces of the Kanjuruhan stadium were packed with thousands of young “Aremania”, or Arema FC fans, to watch their team face fierce rivals Persebaya Surabaya.
+The terraces of the Kanjuruhan stadium were packed with thousands of young “Aremania”, or Arema FC fans, for a match against fierce rivals Persebaya Surabaya.

-But after a 3-2 defeat, the first at home for more than two decades to their adversaries from East Java’s biggest city, fans streamed down to the pitch to speak to players and management.
+But after a 3-2 defeat, the first at home for more than two decades to their adversaries, fans streamed down to the pitch to speak to players and management.

-Police responded to the pitch invasion with force by kicking and hitting fans with batons, according to witnesses and video footage, prompting more fans to join the crowd on the pitch.
+Police responded to the pitch invasion with force, kicking and hitting fans with batons, according to witnesses and video footage, prompting more fans to come onto the pitch.

 Calls for an independent investigation have grown since details of the stampede started to emerge over the weekend.

-“We will find out what really happened, about the violence and the excessive use of force,” Choirul Anam, a commissioner of the National Commission of Human Rights (Komnas HAM), told a press briefing Monday.
+“There is no instruction to fire tear gas and there is no instruction to lock the door,” Albertus Wahyurudhanto, a commissioner of the National Commission of Human Rights (Komnas HAM), told a press conference Tuesday.

-“Why would you kick someone who was just walking on the side of the field?”

-Fan anger was displayed at the stadium where a police truck was torched and the walls were daubed with graffiti that read “Tear gas vs mother’s tears” and “Our friends died here”.
+Fan anger was displayed outside the stadium where a police truck was torched and the walls were daubed with graffiti that read “Tear gas vs mother’s tears” and “Our friends died here”.

 – ‘Hit directly’ –